AliRezaJoodi/Electronics_Modules/Detector_Zero Crossing_3-Phase/README.md

 It's a schematic for **Zero Crossing Detector** for a 3-phase dimmer.
-It's useful for detecting 30^ to 150^
+It's useful for detecting 30^ to 150^ range.
 I tested it for many times and worked great.

 It has included: